Len McCluskey: Early trade union activism

-General Secretaryship of Unite
+General secretaryship of Unite

 2010 and 2013 Unite election

-In 2010, McCluskey ran for election as General Secretary of Unite to replace joint-General Secretaries Derek Simpson and Tony Woodley, who had both announced their retirement.
+In 2010, McCluskey ran for election as general secretary of Unite to replace joint-general secretaries Derek Simpson and Tony Woodley, who had both announced their retirement.
 On 21 November 2010, it was announced that McCluskey had been elected to the post, beating Jerry Hicks, Les Bayliss and Gail Cartmail.
 He gained 101,000 votes in a total 16 per cent turnout of around 1.5 million members.

-Simpson retired in December 2010, and Woodley followed shortly after that, leaving McCluskey to take office as the General Secretary on 1 January 2011.
+Simpson retired in December 2010, and Woodley followed shortly after that, leaving McCluskey to take office as general secretary on 1 January 2011.
 In December 2010, McCluskey wrote in The Guardian that "there is no case for cuts at all", the government's "austerity frenzy" being "whipped up for explicitly ideological reasons" to complete "Thatcherism's unfinished business by strangling the welfare state".

-In 2013, McCluskey announced that he would be running for re-election as General Secretary.
+In 2013, McCluskey announced that he would be running for re-election as general secretary.
 He was re-elected in April 2013 with 144,570 votes against Jerry Hicks with 79,819 votes on a turnout of 15.2 per cent.
 In September 2013, Hicks complained to the trade union watchdog, the certification officer, that the result should be declared void as 156,000 ballot papers had been sent to people no longer paying union subscriptions.
 However, the union was obliged by law to give them a vote (very few actually voted).